Using Virtual College Tours as a Planning Tool for In-Person Visits

 Now that you know how helpful virtual campus tours can be, you're probably ready to check some of them out.

-The first place we recommend you go is to your Appily account.
-There you'll be able to see colleges and universities with virtual tours.
-Then you can save your favorites and curated recommendations of other schools you might be interested in.
-To get started, just click the button below to create a free Appily account.
+You can just click on the link below to see colleges and universities with virtual tours.
+Then save your favorites and get curated recommendations of other schools you might be interested in.